Novel scaling limits for critical inhomogeneous random graphs: Introduction

-\paragraph{Comparison to the case of weights with finite third moments.} In \cite{Aldo97,BhaHofLee09a,Turo09}, the scaling limit was considered when $\expec[W^3]<\infty$.
-In this case, the scaling limit turns out to be (a trivial rescaling of) the scaling limit for the Erd\H{o}s-R\'enyi random graph as identified by Aldous in \cite{Aldo97}.
-Thus, the setting \ch{for} $\tau\in(3,4)$ is fundamentally different.
-When $\expec[W^3]<\infty$, the probability that $1\in \Cmax$ is negligible, while in our setting this is not true, as shown in Theorem \ref{thm-prop-(3,4)}.
+In~\cite{Aldo97,BhaHofLee09a,Turo09}, the scaling limit was considered when $\expec[W^3]<\infty$.
+In this case, the scaling limit turns out to be (a trivial rescaling of) the scaling limit for the Erd\H{o}s--R\'enyi random graph as found by Aldous in~\cite{Aldo97}.
+Thus, the setting for $\tau\in(3,4)$ is fundamentally different.
+When $\expec [W^3]<\infty$, the probability that $1\in\Cmax$ is negligible, while in our setting this is not true, as shown in Theorem~\ref{thm-prop-3,4}.